 Make the decision to start your own catering service business from home

 To get started in the catering business, you need to first decide if this business is for you.
 As expected of all business, offering catering services is a business that requires passion; you need to love the job in other to reap the profits.
+I advice you read the article “10 Characteristics of Successful Caterers” to know what it takes to succeed in the catering industry.

 1. Acquire the necessary skills and certification